 How this will work: all current offerings around story and the mythic imagination for paid subscribers will remain as they are, as will current offerings at The Hearth.
 So if this new subject area doesn’t interest you, nothing will be lost.
 But in addition, throughout 2025 and for members of The Hearth only, I’ll be producing regular (no more than monthly) written or video posts to introduce a topic for conversation around contemporary faith and spirituality.
 As well as the currently scheduled quarterly sessions focused around the qualities of the seasons, there’ll be the opportunity for a couple of extra live sharing circles during the year to talk about women’s spirituality.
 And then we’ll just see how it goes.

 And so, if you’d like to be part of this group and to join these conversations, from now on you can upgrade to The Hearth by choosing your own level of support.
-Upgrade your subscription by going here; delete the suggested contribution of £120 which will automatically pop up and which now represents the recommended price, and simply type into the box the amount you’re able to afford, either more or less – as long as it’s over £60.
+Upgrade your subscription by going here; delete the suggested contribution of £120 which will automatically pop up and which now represents my recommended price, and simply type into the box the amount you’re able to afford, either more or less, as long as it’s higher than the price of an annual paid membership.
 Again, with apologies, Substack only allows founding member subscriptions across the platform to be paid on an annual basis and so there’s nothing I can do about that.

 If you upgrade to The Hearth before the end of the year, you’ll automatically be entered into a draw to win a special gift bundle from me – including a signed and dedicated copy of a book of mine of your choice, and a small collection of specially chosen items – including one simple handmade thing – that I think will enchant you.
 To keep this fair to existing members of The Hearth, you’ll all be automatically added to a second draw for another such bundle.
 And when your annual membership comes up for renewal, you’ll be able to renew on the revised terms.
 I hope you’ll stick around and see what new magic we can conjure up together.